AthenaFoundation/athena/README.md

 Athena was developed by Konstantine Arkoudas, roughly between 2000 and 2015.
 The core of the language had more or less settled by 2004, but there were a number of subsequent changes and extensions, some of them conceived and implemented after 2010, such as modules, a good deal of infix syntax, proof chaining (implemented via the primitive 'chain' procedure, both for equations and for logical implications/equivalences), integration with SMT solvers and tabled Prolog systems such as XSB, and others.

-In early 2022, Tannr Allard - already familiar with Athena from a few years of personal use - began applying Athena to research efforts in collaboration with the Ethereum Foundation, MakerDAO, and other projects.

-In an effort to improve the verification tooling available for developers, Tannr formed the Athena Foundation, a non-profit organization dedicated to the maintenance and continued development of the Athena language, auxiliary tooling, and educational materials.
-The Athena Foundation also aims to facilitate R&D efforts related to formal verification across various organizations and industries.

-Tannr is now the core maintainer of the Athena language and regularly collaborates with Konstantine, who serves as an expert advisor and board member of the Athena Foundation.
+In early 2022, Tannr Allard - a long time Athena user - formed the Athena Foundation, a non-profit organization dedicated to the maintenance and continued development of the Athena language.
+Tannr is now the core maintainer of the Athena language & regularly collaborates with Konstantine, who serves as a board member & expert advisor in the Athena Foundation.